Lorena is a Postdoctoral Researcher for the International Student Mobility and World Development project.

 - Marginson, S. (2018).
 Global trends in higher education financing: The United Kingdom.International J. Educational Development, 58, pp. 26-36

-Maia Chankseliani is Associate Professor of Comparative and International Education and pathway leader for MSc in Comparative and International Education.
-She convenes the Comparative and International Education Research Group in the Department.
+Maia Chankseliani is Associate Professor of Comparative and International Education at the University of Oxford where she leads a flagship master’s course in Comparative and International Education.
+She convenes the Comparative and International Education Research Group at the Department of Education.

-Maia brings to her role experience of education research, teaching, policy-making, leadership, and consultancy in different international contexts.
-She holds BA in Philology from Tbilisi State University (Georgia), Ed.
-M in International Education Policy from Harvard University (USA), and PhD in Education from the University of Cambridge (UK).
+She holds a BA in Philology from Tbilisi State University (Georgia), an Ed.
+M in International Education Policy from Harvard University (USA), and a PhD in Education from the University of Cambridge (UK).